 The idea here is to determine whether the candidate really is digitally driven or more of a traditional MarCom marketer.
 It’s open-ended and allows the candidate to speak in freeform.
 If you sit back and listen, you will uncover the information you need to assess this individual’s abilities.

-The purpose of an interview question is not necessarily to get a “yes” for every answer.
+The purpose of these marketing interview questions is not necessarily to get a “yes” for every answer.
 There are also no perfect answers and they may not have every box checked for every skill requirement you need.
-The most valuable part of an interview question is to determine if they have the ability to learn and grow into the role.
+The most valuable part of these marketing interview questions is to determine if they have the ability to learn and grow into the role.
 Are they answering the questions truthfully?
 Are they humble in their responses versus boastful, personally taking all of the credit for a team’s efforts?
 No one does anything alone, be sure to note the candidate’s use of “I” vs. “we”.

 At Marketing Mob, of course, we look for marketers whose skills match the open marketing opportunity.
 Just as importantly, we look to hire individuals for humility, curiosity, empathy and deliberateness.
 Individuals with these core characteristics tend to be honest, trainable, emotionally intelligent, respectful and intentional in their actions.